 Below, we show the contribution of paradox as a manipulative rhetorical device for sharpening messages in the political discourse of Arab politicians in the State of Israel.
-These politicians are mocking the apparently non-normative and unjust actions and behavior of Israeli government, showing them as ironic and ridiculous, to the point of absurdity.
+These politicians are mocking the apparently non-normative and unjust actions and behavior of the Israeli government, showing them as ironic and ridiculous, to the point of absurdity.
 It can be said that these politicians are trying to prove that, when fairly examined, the statements of the Israeli government make promises that are not fulfilled.
 For example, while the Israeli government talks about striving for peace with the Palestinians and their good intentions to grant them their legitimate rights, they continue to suppress their rights.
-The following are additional examples that highlight the paradox in the conduct of this administration and illustrate the discrimination against Israeli Arabs and the Palestinian population.
+The following are further examples that highlight the paradox in the conduct of this administration and illustrate the discrimination against Israeli Arabs and the Palestinian population.

-(1) “The 1967 lines are a historical compromise which the Palestinian people make with the State of Israel.
+(1) The 1967 lines are a historical compromise which the Palestinian people make with the State of Israel.
 No historical compromise is possible without history.
 You must understand this.
 We commemorate Nakba Day because it is part of our collective memory, it is part of our identity.
 You cannot speak to us as an identity, as a nation, without recognizing our historical memory.
 Otherwise, you do not recognize us as a nation.
-It is very important for you to understand this.”
-(Azmi Bshara, 14th Knesset Protocols, 20.5.1998).
+It is very important for you to understand this.

 The government of Israel cannot recognize the Palestinian people and at the same time deny Nakba Day, which is an integral part of the Palestinian collective memory and identity.
 This behavior of the government is perceived as a paradox, because the two things are mutually incompatible.

-(2) “Is it conceivable that a movement which adheres to such a racist view has the right to exist in the State of Israel?
+(2) Is it conceivable that a movement which adheres to such a racist view has the right to exist in the State of Israel?
 Is it conceivable that the Israeli writer Amos Oz demands of the German government to act against the neo-Nazis, and rightly so, but the Israeli public remains indifferent to the activities of Israeli neo-Nazis?
 Why is this movement, in view of its deeds, not declared a terrorist movement, and outlawed?
-How long can will this forgiving attitude last towards dangerous phenomena that could destroy Israel’s sensitive social fabric?”
-(Taleb el-Sana, 26th session of the 13th Knesset, 18.11.1992).
+How long can will this forgiving attitude last toward dangerous phenomena that could destroy Israel’s sensitive social fabric?

-The Israel government’s demand to act against neo-Nazis in Germany is incompatible with its forgiving attitude towards the Kakh movement, which promotes racist views.
+The Israel government’s demand to act against neo-Nazis in Germany is incompatible with its forgiving attitude toward the Kakh movement, which promotes racist views.

-(3) “I asked him (a senior minister): How do you separate (the Jewish and Palestinian people) when Kfar Sava, Kalkiliya and towns in the region, such as Taybeh, Tira and others, are connected inside the Israeli borders?
-How do you separate between Tulkarm and Netanya and the towns on the border?
+(3) I asked him [a senior minister]: How do you separate [the Jewish and Palestinian people] when Kfar Sava, Kalkiliya and towns in the region, such as Taybeh, Tira and others, are connected inside the Israeli borders?
+How do you separate Tulkarm from Netanya and the towns on the border?
 How will you separate Afula from Jenin?
 And the list is long.
-How will you prevent these people, laborers, who worked inside Israel for more than 27 years, from Judea, Samaria and Gaza, to work here?
+How will you prevent these people, laborers, who worked inside Israel for more than 27 years, from Judea, Samaria, and Gaza, to work here?
 How can you say to them now: You will not work here, because there is a peace agreement?
-How is a peace agreement consistent with the people in Judea, Samaria and Gaze to whom you now say: Now, because of peace, you will sit there?
+How is a peace agreement consistent with the people in Judea, Samaria, and Gaze to whom you now say: Now, because of peace, you will sit there?
 That is not logical.
-If there is a true intention to go for a peace agreement, when you tell him: Now you will not enter our country and we will bring foreign laborers from all kinds of places around the world.” (source inaccessible).
+If there is a true intention to go for a peace agreement, when you tell him: Now you will not enter our country and we will bring foreign laborers from all kinds of places around the world.